Institutional Identity; Sacramental Potential: Catholic Healthcare at Century's End

 Government and market forces have fundamentally transformed the religious healthcare sector.
 Religious healthcare organizations are struggling to define their identities and determine what it is that makes them different and what implications the differences have for the delivery of social services and for public life.
 In response to these questions, the defenders of traditional Catholic healthcare make a variety of responses that first defend the continued relevance of the major institutions of Catholic healthcare, especially its hospitals, and second, specify reforms to make these institutions even more relevant to the new healthcare system.
 This essay argues that these defenses are inadequate to that challenge and that the reforms proposed are too timid.
 Catholic healthcare needs a better theoretical account of its mission and more creative institutional adaptations.

 Common Good; Economics; Ethics; Federal Government; Government; Health; Health Care; Health Care Reform; Health Facilities; Health Personnel; Hospitals; Institutional Ethics; Life; Moral Obligations; Organizations; Patient Advocacy; Professional Patient Relationship; Religious Hospitals; Roman Catholic Ethics; Theology; Trends; Values;

 Showing items related by title, author, creator and subject.

-VI: The Identity of the Catholic Administrator: Models Based on Christian Values to Achieve Organisation and Management Characterized by Integrity Round Table: Which Models for a Form of Management/Administration Which Is Consistent With Christian Values?
-The Identity of the Catholic Merger.
-World Symposium of the International Association of Catholic Health-Care Institutions: Catholic Health-Care Institutions as Witness to the Church, 1-3 July 1999 Anadon, Jose (1999)
+III: The Catholic Health Care Institutions as Church Testimony in Taiwan: The Identity of the Leader/Manager Round Table: Which Models for a Form of Management/Administration Which Is Consistent With Christian Values?
+The Identity of The Catholic Merger.
+World Symposium of the International Association of Catholic Health-Care Institutions: Catholic Health-Care Institutions as Witness to the Church, 1-3 July 1999 Lou, Mary Ann (1999)